cning0506/DATA-310_Applied_Machine_Learning/Project3.md

 Lastly, we can take a look at the difference between the size of the gridcells.
 We have 2,799,761 as the population sum of 2020 compared to the predicted population of 2,519,400.
 The predicted population is reduced significantly compared to the linear regression model.
 This supports the argument from Figure 4, where the size of under-prediction grows with the random forest model.

 Based on these two performances, we can assume that the random forest model is a worse model compared to linear regression model.
-We will verify this assumption with the two metrics, MSE and R-squared.
+We will verify this assumption with the three metrics, R-squared, MSE, and MAE.

-## Other Methods - PNS Ranger and Random Forest

-## Model Validation with R-squared and MSE
+## Model Validation with R-squared, MSE, and MAE
 After running the two methods, we will validate the two models with the metrics of R-squared, MSE, and MAE.
 All three of these metrics are conveninent assessment metrics since we have calculated the sum of observed value and the sum of predicted values, which fulfills a part of the calculation for both R-squared and MSE.
 In fact, for the Random Forest model, we can get the R-squared value with the "print" function of the model (the code snippet attached below).
 We get the R-squared value of 0.1127, which means that 11.27% of sample variance is explained by this model.
 ```
 model <- randomForest(sum.pop20 ~ ., data = data)